learn-co-students/SENG-LIVE-101022-Phase-1-JS/05_POST_request/Readme.md

 - Refactor
     - Move the post functionality to a function called createResource.
 The function should have a URL and body as its parameters.
     - Return the POST request.
-    - Call createResource in handleForm, passing it the URL for ‘/books’ and the book Object.
+    - Call createResource in the submit event handler, passing it the URL for ‘/books’ and the book Object.
     - Remove the second .then and .catch from the POST and chain it to the invocation of createResource
 - Bonus
     - Create a store form in index.html